Nuclear Power in Turkey

 Since February 2008 preparatory work has been under way at Sinop on the Black Sea to build a second nuclear plant there, along with a EUR 1.7 billion nuclear technology centre.
 A 5000-5600 MWe nuclear plant there is expected to cost about $22-25 billion.
 However, the same sovereign guarantees as at Akkuyu regarding power offtake are not included.

 Japan then indicated its interest in negotiating to build the 5600 MWe plant, and in December 2010 signed an agreement to prepare a bid for it, with a more definitive agreement expected in March 2011.
 Toshiba and Tepco were involved with the proposal, using four 1350 MWe ABWR units.
 However talks were suspended at Japan's request following the Fukushima accident, and Tepco has since opted out.
 Subsequent reports suggested a possible bid by Mitsubishi Heavy Industries with Kansai, which operates 11 PWRs, and using APWR units.
 In March 2012 Japan’s Ministry of Foreign Affairs announced that progress continued towards a nuclear cooperation agreement with Japan.

-In April 2012 Canada’s Candu Energy signed an agreement with the EUAS to undertake a 6-month study on building a 3000 MWe plant at Sinop.
+In April 2012 Canada’s Candu Energy signed an agreement with the EUAS to undertake a six-month study on building a 3000 MWe plant at Sinop.
 In March 2013 the energy minister said that they had withdrawn from the process.

-The Energy minister said in April 2013 that talks were continuing with Mitsubishi-Areva-led and Chinese consortia, the latter led by China Guangdong Nuclear Power (CGNPC) and proposing ACPR1000 reactors, with Fangchenggang 3&4, due to be built from 2014, as reference units.
+The Energy minister said in April 2013 that talks were continuing with both Mitsubishi-Areva-led and Chinese consortia, the latter led by China Guangdong Nuclear Power (CGNPC) and proposing ACPR1000 reactors, with Fangchenggang 3&4, due to be built from 2014, as reference units.